Overview

 Research:

-Qualitative Research & Analysis: I have extensive experience in archival research, qualitative methods (interviews, focus groups, observations), and policy analysis.
-My work spans global humanitarian effectiveness studies to British historical investigations.
+Qualitative research and analysis: I have extensive experience in archival research, qualitative methods (interviews, focus groups, observations), and policy analysis.
+My work spans global humanitarian effectiveness research to British historical studies.

-Research skills coaching: I have taught, coached and mentored undergraduate and masters students, PhD students, school students and non-academics.
-I offer coaching on community-based research, history methods, and sociological field studies.
+Research skills coaching: I offer coaching on community-based research, history methods, and sociological field studies.
 I also offer workshop facilitation, public speaking, and educational programme development.

 Writing & editing:

-Writing & Content Creation: My track record includes trade book writing, academic writing and editing, policy briefs, ghostwriting and blog content creation – navigate my website tabs for recent publications.
+Writing and content creation: My track record includes trade book writing, academic writing, editing, policy briefs, and op eds/blogging.
 I’ve written for diverse audiences from academic peers and policymakers to general readers.

 Grant-writing: I have a proven track record of securing substantial funding.
 I have been actively involved in successful grant applications totalling over £5 million.
-My experience includes leading and writing successful proposals, coordinating teams of grant applicants, peer reviewing grant applications, and understanding funder requirements across different sectors.
-See my CV overview below for my grant record highlights.
+My experience includes leading and writing successful proposals, coordinating teams, peer reviewing applications, and understanding funder requirements across different sectors.

 CV highlights